Consolidated Lithium Metals (CVE:CLM) Shares Down 20% – Here’s What Happened

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) shares were down 20% during mid-day trading on Saturday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price fell 20% during mid-day trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 228,000 shares changed hands during mid-day trading, a decline of 55% from the average daily volume of 503,788 shares.
+228,000 shares were traded during mid-day trading, a decline of 55% from the average session volume of 503,788 shares.
 The stock had previously closed at C$0.03.

 Consolidated Lithium Metals Stock Performance